One of the reasons I love Alley is because they provide opportunities for you to attend incredible conferences like RenderATL.

 - They’re readable, written in a way that can be readily understood by all team members, regardless of their technical or business acumen.

 - They’re actionable, clearly documented in Jira and able to be sliced into manageable stories.

 No scrum project has all its epics on day one, and indeed, scrum practices often suggest that epics really just need to be ready at the last responsible moment, at the point when a product owner and the team are ready to create and refine stories to prioritize work for a sprint.
 It’s the nature (and benefit) of agile to allow space for a project to evolve into the best solution that time, money, and scope will allow.
-To work best within project constraints, use epics to your and your team’s advantage — and get ready for epic results.
+To work best within project constraints, create ideal epics to aid you and your team — and get ready for epic results.